-This firm was opened in 2004 under the name Hudson Capital Management, LLC.
+The firm first opened in 2004 under the name Hudson Capital Management, LLC.
 It was rebranded as Regency Wealth Management in 2010.
-The firm has three principal owners: partners Andrew Aran, Timothy Parker and Mark Reitsma.
-Partner Andrew Aran was recently recognized by Investopedia as one of the 100 most influential advisors in the U.S. He’s written financial content over the years for publications including U.S. News and World Report, Fox Business, Smart Money and The Street.
+The firm has three principal owners: Andrew Aran, Timothy Parker and Mark Reitsma.
+In 2018, Aran was recognized by Investopedia as one of the 100 most influential advisors in the U.S. Over the years, he's been quoted in the New York Times and Wall Street Journal and been interviewed on Bloomberg and CNBC.

-Regency employs two chartered financial analysts (CFA), two certified financial planners (CFP), one chartered mutual fund counselor (CMFC) and one accredited asset management specialist (AAMS).
+Regency employs such certifications as chartered financial analyst (CFA), certified financial planner (CFP), chartered mutual fund counselor (CMFC) and accredited asset management specialist (AAMS).

 Although individual investors with and without a high net worth make up most of Regency Wealth Management’s client base, it does serve a multitude of other client types.
 These include businesses, foundations, trusts, charitable organizations and corporate pension and profit-sharing plans.

 The wealth management, investment advisory and retirement plan consulting services available at Regency Wealth Management require an account that’s at least $750,000 in size.
-However, if you’re looking for financial planning services, this minimum is slightly lower at about $637,000.
+However, if you’re looking for financial planning services, the minimum annual fee is $7,000.

 Services Offered By Regency Wealth Management

 Regency Wealth Management provides four major areas of service, with a number of sub-services included within them.
-They go as follows:
+They are as follows: